 Learn more about who we are and why we love doing what we do in our story.

 Our mission is to deliver the absolute best and most detailed info on trails in the South.
 And our goal is to help our community find a great trail and get the most out of every adventure.
 Our sites include features that most other publishers skip: interactive trail maps, directions, elevation profiles, original photography, and detailed trail descriptions.
 And throughout our sites, we include really important guidance on how to Leave No Trace, what to pack for each adventure, and how to practice good trail etiquette.

 To us, it’s not just about getting people out.
 It’s about getting them out with as much information as possible, and a mindset to help preserve and protect the places that they love.

 We give back to our community whenever we can.
 We’ve sponsored the Atlanta BeltLine Running Series, a bunch of races and running events in Atlanta, and the Georgia Trail Summit.
-We donate a percentage our earnings each year to Leave No Trace.
+Our sites are official partners with Leave No Trace.
+We donate a percentage of every sale, online and in our Trailful shop, to the Appalachian Trail Conservancy.
 We donate our time to trail-related non-profits and advocacy organizations.
 We encourage our readers to support organizations like the Friends of Georgia State Parks and give back through trail cleanups and volunteer organizations.
 And we’re only getting started.